 - Professional photos are taken inside and outside of the asset – Professional photos will always help when it comes to attracting enquiry and property inspections.
 The photographic process should be vendor paid.
 Get the photographs done at the right time of day when the property is visually appealing; that will usually be at sunrise or sunset depending on the frontage and the direction that the property faces.

-- Signboard designed and ready for locating on property – A signboard placed on the property should occur at the beginning of every campaign and should coordinate with the release of your local area marketing flyers and letters.
+- Signboard designed and ready for locating on the property – A signboard placed on the property should occur at the beginning of every campaign and should coordinate with the release of your local area marketing flyers and letters.
 Make sure that you have the necessary coordination in place for the signboard at the time of the campaign commencement.

-- Advertising copy drafted for client approval – Always get the clients approval to the advertising layouts and advertising detail; this strategy then helps when it comes to prove any errors and or disagreements relating to property detail and advertising display.
+- Advertising copy drafted for client approval – Always get the clients approval to the advertising layouts and advertising detail; this strategy then helps when it comes to proving any errors and or disagreements relating to property detail and advertising display.

 - Local area marketing and flyers ready for distribution – As mentioned earlier, the strategy of local area marketing is important when it comes to most properties for sale.
 Most property buyers come from the local area.
 Understand the target market, and then focus your local area coverage and promotion activities into the streets and buildings surrounding your listing